Dormant and lost accounts

 We participate in the Unclaimed Assets scheme established under the Dormant Bank and Building Society Accounts Act 2008.
 The purpose of the scheme is to enable money in dormant accounts (ie balances in accounts that have been inactive or dormant for 15 years or more) to be distributed for the benefit of the community while protecting the rights of customers to reclaim their money.

 Under the scheme, we may transfer balances of dormant accounts to Reclaim Fund Ltd (RFL).
-RFL is a not-for-profit reclaim fund that is authorised and regulated by the Financial Services Authority.
+RFL is a not-for-profit reclaim fund that is authorised and regulated by the Financial Conduct Authority (No 536551).

 If we transfer the balance of your account to RFL, you will have against RFL whatever right to payment of your balance you would have had against us if the transfer had never happened.
 However, we will remain responsible for managing all aspects of the customer relationship with you and for handling all repayment claims (which we will do on behalf of RFL).
 Therefore, you should continue to contact us in the usual way if you have any queries or complaints in relation to your account or balance.